demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 | InfoFile.Info | String | Basic information of file |
 ### pan-os-push-to-template
 ***
-Pushes the given PAN-OS Template to the given devices or all devices that belong to the template.
+Pushes the given PAN-OS template to the given devices or all devices that belong to the template.

 #### Base Command